TroubleshootingApril 1, 2026 Updated May 19, 2026 10 min read

 What it means: Nothing is listening on the port OpenClaw is trying to connect to.
 Either Ollama isn't running, it's running on a different port, or a firewall is blocking the connection.

-If Ollama is running on a remote machine or a different host (not localhost), make sure Ollama is bound to an accessible address.
-By default, Ollama only listens on 127.0.0.1, which means only the local machine can reach it.
-To allow connections from other machines or from WSL2, set the OLLAMA_HOST environment variable to 0.0.0.0:11434 before starting Ollama.
+If Ollama is running on a remote machine or a different host, bind Ollama to an accessible address.
+By default, Ollama only listens on 127.0.0.1, so only the local machine can reach it.
+To accept connections from other machines or WSL2:

 If you're running both OpenClaw and Ollama in Docker containers, they need to share a Docker network or use the host's network.
 Containers can't reach each other via localhost unless they're on the same network or using host networking mode.